The best dogs for children & the whole family

 Small dog breeds that are good with children

 These three smaller breeds make great companions for families.
-There are no hard and fast rules on the best small dog for children though – it really varies depending on the individual dog’s temperament.
+There are no hard and fast rules on the best small dog for children though; it varies depending on the individual dog’s temperament.

 Spaniels and Spaniel crosses

-Cocker Spaniels, Springer Spaniels and the now ubiquitous Cockapoo can make really good family dogs.
+Cocker Spaniels and the now ubiquitous Cockapoo can make really good family dogs.

 These lively and fun-loving breeds are a nice size for children and tend to be enthusiastic and eager to please.

-They're busy dogs with boundless energy – be prepared to put in the hard yards with training and exercise to get the best from them, but confident Spaniels can thrive in a hectic family environment.
+They're busy dogs with boundless energy.
+You should prepare to put in the hard yards with training and exercise to get the best from them.
+But confident Spaniels can thrive in a hectic family environment.

 Cairn Terrier

-Cairn terriers pack a lot of personality into a little dog.
-They’re good family dogs because they have an independent streak which means they may be able to cope better with not being the centre of attention all the time.
+Cairn Terriers pack a lot of personality into a little dog.
+They’re good family dogs because they have an independent streak which means they may be able to cope better with not being the centre of attention.

-Of course, independence is a double edged sword so training might take persistence and as they’re terriers they might not be compatible with other popular family pets like rabbits and guinea pigs.
+Of course, independence is a double-edged sword.
+Training might take persistence, and as they’re terriers, they might not be compatible with other popular family pets.

 Beagles

-Beagles are playful, fun loving and full of character, making them an unforgettable companion as a family dog.
-They’re traditionally pack dogs, so tend to be super friendly with both people and other dogs.
+Beagles are playful, fun-loving and full of character, making them an unforgettable companion as a family dog.
+They’re traditionally pack dogs, so they tend to be super friendly with both people and other dogs.

-They do have a bit of a reputation for mayhem though – you’ll have to be prepared to see the funny side of their rowdy and stubborn moments.
+They do have a bit of a reputation for mayhem though.
+You’ll need to prepare to see the funny side of their rowdy and stubborn moments.

 Medium dog breeds that are good with children